 BB: Beta blockers: end in “olol” ex: Labetalol, Metoprolol

-- Affects epinephrine which blocks the sympathetic nervous system of the heart and this keeps the heart rate nice and low which helps dilates vessel which lowers blood pressure
+- Affects epinephrine and norepinephrine which blocks the sympathetic nervous system of the heart and this keeps the heart rate nice and low which helps dilates vessel which lowers blood pressure

 - Not for patients with asthma and COPD because this medication blocks the receptors in the lungs and causes bronchoconstriction